Al-Hadi: Caliphate

-Regardless of the intent, when al-Mahdi died in 785, al-Hadi became the caliph at the age of 25.
-The youngest caliph to yet rule the Abbasids.
+Regardless of the intent, in 785, Al-Mahdi died during an expedition with his son Harun, who rushed back to Baghdad to inform his mother.
+At al-Mahdi's untimely death, Khayzuran took control of the situation.
+She ensured a smooth transition of power and to secure the succession for her son, she called upon the viziers and ordered them to pay the wages of the army to secure order, and then had them swear allegiance to her son as their new caliph in his absence, and held everything together until al-Hadi returned to Baghdad.
+Al-Hadi became the caliph at the age of 25, the youngest caliph to yet rule the Abbasids.
 His brother Harun al-Rashid became his crown prince at 22.
 This was a point of insecurity for al-Hadi as he spent the majority of his rule attempting to wrest the title of crown prince from al-Rashid - whether he was granted it before or after his father's death - and install his 7-year-old son Ja'far in his place.
 As Ja'far was very young and it went against law and wisdom to install him as crown prince, al-Hadi tried to put pressure on Harun and convince him to resign himself.
 So, Harun escaped from the capital and did not return there until the end of his brother's life.
+However, al-Hadi's attempt to depose his brother caused further conflict between him and his mother Khayzuran, as they each strove for their respective sons to become the next caliph: al-Hadi for Ja'far and Khayzuran for Harun.

-He was considered an "enlightened ruler" by his constituents and continued the "progressive" moves of his Abbasids predecessor.
+Al-Hadi was considered an "enlightened ruler" by his constituents and continued the "progressive" moves of his Abbasids predecessor.
 Like his father he was very open to the people of his empire and allowed citizens to visit him in the palace at Baghdad to address him.
 He was physically strong and famous for his bravery and talent in government and generosity.
 However, he was cruel, daring and zealous.
-Al-Hadi was especially malevolent to non-Muslim citizens and continued father's unfair policies and persecutions and quashed multiple internal uprisings.
+Al-Hadi was especially malevolent to non-Muslim citizens, as he continued his father's persecutions and quashed multiple internal uprisings.
 He crushed a Kharijite rebellion, repelled a Byzantine invasion and seized some territory in the process.